-The vast majority of births in Vanuatu occur in a health facility (with the 2013 DHS-MICS reporting 89 per cent of births are delivered in a health facility), and the majority are also attended by a skilled professional (in the five years preceding the 2013 DHS-MICS, 89 per cent of births assisted by a skilled attendant) (Ministry of Health, VNSO, SPC, 2014).
-The most common attending health professional is a nurse or midwife (64.4 per cent of births).
+The vast majority of births in Vanuatu occur in a health facility (with the 2013 DHS-MICS reporting 89% of births are delivered in a health facility), and the majority are also attended by a skilled professional (in the five years preceding the 2013 DHS-MICS, 89% of births assisted by a skilled attendant) (MOH, VNSO, SPC, 2014).
+The most common attending health professional is a nurse or midwife (64.4% of births).

-National policy aims to build on the existing strengths and infrastructure of the maternal health care system, with KPA1: Safe motherhood (antenatal, perinatal, postpartum and newborn care) of the RMNCAH Policy and Implementation Strategy 2017-2020 aiming to improve pregnancy outcomes for mothers and new-borns to achieve fewer than six maternal deaths per year and less than ten neonatal deaths per 1,000 live births per year.
+National policy aims to build on the existing strengths and infrastructure of the maternal health care system, with KPA1: Safe motherhood (antenatal, perinatal, postpartum and newborn care) of the RMNCAH Policy and Implementation Strategy 2017-2020 aiming to improve pregnancy outcomes for mothers and newborns to achieve fewer than 6 maternal deaths per year and less than 10 neonatal deaths per 1,000 live births per year.
 Indicators of progress towards this goal are presented in relation to the following objectives of KPA1:

-1.1 to strengthen quality and accessibility of antenatal care and postnatal care through capacity building of staff, and resourcing for essential equipment and outreach

-1.2 to ensure women in Vanuatu access quality antenatal care at least 4 times during pregnancy and women and their new-borns receive quality post-natal care

-1.3 to ensure that 95 per cent of deliveries in Vanuatu are attended by a skilled birth attendant from 2016

-1.4 to promote safe motherhood and healthy babies through the introduction of a comprehensive package of interventions in all hospitals and appropriate community awareness and messaging

-1.5 to strengthen midwifery care through the establishment and ongoing capacity building and support of 67 midwives

-1.6 to ensure that pregnant women in Vanuatu have access to quality emergency obstetric care by 2017 (comprehensive in Vila Central Hospital and Northern Provincial Hospital, basic in all other hospitals)

-1.7 to support skills development and mentoring of TBAs and VHWs to identify new pregnancies, promote early (and often) attendance at antenatal care, to promote births in health facilities and early and exclusive breastfeeding.
+- 1.1 to strengthen quality and accessibility of antenatal care and postnatal care through capacity building of staff, and resourcing for essential equipment and outreach - 1.2 to ensure women in Vanuatu access quality antenatal care at least 4 times during pregnancy and women and their newborns receive quality post-natal care - 1.3 to ensure that 95% of deliveries in Vanuatu are attended by a skilled birth attendant from 2016 - 1.4 to promote safe motherhood and healthy babies through the introduction of a comprehensive package of interventions in all hospitals and appropriate community awareness and messaging - 1.5 to strengthen midwifery care through the establishment and ongoing capacity building and support of 67 midwives - 1.6 to ensure that pregnant women in Vanuatu have access to quality emergency obstetric care by 2017 (comprehensive in Vila Central Hospital and Northern Provincial Hospital, basic in all other hospitals) - 1.7 to support skills development and mentoring of TBAs and VHWs to identify new pregnancies, promote early (and often) attendance at antenatal care, to promote births in health facilities and early and exclusive breastfeeding.

-In order to meet these objectives, the implementation strategy of the policy outlines a number of prioritised activities to be implemented over the life of the policy, with a focus on standards development, training of staff in urban and rural health settings, addressing infrastructure and equipment needs (including equipment for emergency obstetric care), among others.
+In order the meet these objectives, the Implementation Strategy of the Policy outlines a number of prioritised activities to be implemented over the life of the policy, with a focus on standards development, training of staff in urban and rural health settings, addressing infrastructure and equipment needs (including equipment for emergency obstetric care), among others.

 4.4.2.
-Parental leave
+Parental Leave